#SIGGRAPHAsia | #SIGGRAPHAsia2022

 - Be a complete, finished work

-- Have been completed after 1 March 2020
+- Have been completed on or after January 1, 2021

 - Include a significant percentage or inventive use of computer-generated imagery and/or digital production